diefenbach/django-lfs/docs/user/catalog/manufacturer.rst

 ========

 * The manufacturer is the producer of the product.
-* A Product can have at most one manufacturer.
+* A product can have at most one manufacturer.

 Add a manufacturer
 ==================